softlayer/softlayer-cli/README.md

         Use: "command-name",
         Short: T("A description of the command"),
         Long: T(`This is an optional field, you can remove it if the command is simple.
 Otherwise create a nice long description of how to use this command.
-Its good to add some examples.
+Its good to add some examples.`),

-EXAMPLE:
+        Example: fmt.Sprintf(`${COMMAND_NAME} sl newcommand command-name --someFlag test --soomethingElse
-    ${COMMAND_NAME} sl newcommand command-name --someFlag test --soomethingElse This sets a flag and does something else.`)
+    %s`, T(`This sets a flag and does something else.`)),
         Args: metadata.NoArgs,
         RunE: func(cmd *cobra.Command, args []string) error {
             return thisCmd.Run(args)